scottkuhl/UnoDrive/README.md

 - **[Overview of Progressive Web Apps (PWAs)](https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/)**: Progressive Web Apps (PWAs) provide access to open web technologies, to provide cross-platform interoperability.
 PWAs provide your users with an app-like experience that's customized for their devices.
 - **[How to Center in Screen Vertically and Horizontally](https://github.com/MudBlazor/MudBlazor/discussions/3008)**: How can I center a mud card horizontally and vertically in the screen?
+- **[Blazor PageTitle Access](https://stackoverflow.com/questions/75151210/blazor-server-pagetitle-access)**: How do I access the currently set value of the PageTitle component?

 ### Documentation